Rankings and hallmarks of excellence

 THE PRINCETON REVIEW

 Earlham College has a long and distinguished history as a leader in teaching and classroom experience, according to The Princeton Review’s Best 387 Colleges, the 2022 edition.
-Earlham is also one consistently ranked as one of the best values in higher education, according to this popular college guide.
+For the last five years, the College has also been recognized as one of the best values in higher education.

 Earlham College is included on two “Great Lists” compiled to celebrate the popular college guide’s 30th anniversary — Great Classroom Experience and Best Midwestern.
 Institutions included in these lists have consistently appeared in previous editions.

-These new accolades accompany Earlham’s traditional inclusion in The Princeton Review’s Best Value, Green Colleges, and Best Schools for Making an Impact rankings, all of which are updated later in the academic year.
+These new accolades accompany Earlham’s traditional inclusion in The Princeton Review’s Best Value, Green Colleges, Best Schools for Making an Impact rankings and Most LGBTQ-Friendly Schools.

 US NEWS AND WORLD REPORT

-U.S. News & World Report “Best Colleges” guidebook for 2022 has recognized Earlham College for academic excellence, value, innovation, study abroad opportunities and a commitment to undergraduate teaching.
+U.S. News & World Report’s “Best Colleges” guidebook for 2023 has recognized Earlham College for value, ethnic and international diversity, and a commitment to undergraduate teaching.

 To see the full rankings, visit usnews.com/colleges.